The Only Time in Minnesota You Don’t Need to Stop For School Bus

 When you see a school bus with its lights flashing, you have to stop, right?
 Most times, yes.
 But, there is one exception to that law here in Minnesota.

-The 2020 school year is a strange one and while there's a lot of distance learning going on, those big, yellow buses are still a common sight again in Minnesota.
+The 2022 school year is underway across the Land of 10,000 Lakes and those big, yellow buses are still a common sight again in Minnesota.
 Stopping for them isn't only the safe thing to do, it's the law.
-But this might be the only time you DON'T have to stop for a school bus when you're on the road.
+But this might be the only time you DON'T have to stop for a school bus when you're on the road in the North Star State.

 So, yeah, ya gotta stop when you see a school bus stopped with its red lights activated.
 But what about if you're on a divided road-- one where there's a median between you and the oncoming lane?
 Take, for instance, West Circle Drive.
 There's a lovely green median between the east and westbound lanes.
 What if you see a bus with its light flashing heading west and you're heading east?